-It seems you can see Firefox's new logo a week early thanks to a Mozilla sticker pack
+New Mozilla Firefox logo arrives next week, but you probably can see it now

 New Mac Pro makes its debut: The long-awaited update to Apple's flagship desktop starts at $5,999, available in the fall.

-Discuss: New Mozilla Firefox logo arrives next week, but you can see it now here
+Discuss: New Mozilla Firefox logo arrives next week, but you can see it here now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.